How to Place a 4-Month-Old Up for Adoption [Create a Better Future]

 Step 1: You’ll start by calling 1-800-ADOPTION to speak with one of our adoption specialists.
 From there, they’ll ask you to fill out your medical and social history forms.
 As your child is 4 months old, you’ll also need to fill out social and medical history forms for them.
 You’ll then be assigned an adoption specialist who will help you throughout the rest of your adoption journey.

 Step2: Once you’ve given your adoption specialist a list of preferences you’d like to see in an adoptive family, they’ll send you a number of adoptive family profiles to look through.

 Step 3: Once you’ve settled on an adoptive family, you’ll start getting to know them.
 Your adoption specialist will be the one to mediate the first call.
 After that, you can get to know each other through phone calls, emails, and even visits if you live nearby.

 Step 4: Once you’ve gotten to know the adoptive family, you’ll be able to discuss your preference for post-adoption contact.
 If you would like to have plenty of contact with your child after the adoption, you’ll just want to find a family that has those same goals in mind.

-Step 5: After your adoption specialist and adoption attorney have explained your rights in an adoption thoroughly, you’ll sign your consent to the adoption.
-Once you have signed away your parental rights you won’t be able to change your mind later on, so it’s important to understand your state laws beforehand.
+Step 5: After your adoption specialist and adoption attorney have explained your rights in an adoption thoroughly, you’ll complete the adoption paperwork.
+Once you have signed these documents, you won’t be able to change your mind later on, so it’s important to understand your state laws beforehand.